dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/SparkAdapter.md

 ## Examples of Using the Spark Adapter in Zeppelin Notebooks {#zepexamples}

-The examples in this section show how to use the adapter using the `%spark` and `%splicemachine` Zeppelin interpreters in a Zeppelin notebook.

-### Creating a Splice Machine Table from Spark

-This example shows you how to use the Spark Adapter to create a simple Splice Machine database table, and then access and modify that table.
+This example in this section shows you how to use the Spark Adapter in an Apache Zeppelin notebook.
+We use the `%spark` and `%splicemachine` Zeppelin interpreters to create a simple Splice Machine database table, and then access and modify that table.

 ### Setting Up the Splice Machine Adapter
 <div class="preMarkerWide" markdown="1"><pre>